iiab/iiab-factory/content/vector-tiles/README.md

       1. 1.14-1.33 GB covers [Central America & the Caribbean](https://openmaptiles.com/downloads/central-america/), a region 5000 km wide including parts of South and North America, with 20 complete countries and portions of 10 other/larger countries
       1. 6.21-6.84 GB covers [South and Central America](https://openmaptiles.com/downloads/dataset/osm/south-america/) including 95% of Mexico
       1. 51.01-57.32 GB covers the [Entire Planet](https://openmaptiles.com/downloads/dataset/osm/)
-   1. <b>Create a symbolic link to replace "details.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles" by running: `ln -sf ./<full filename of the downloaded region> details.mbtiles`</b>
+   1. **Create a symbolic link to replace "details.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles" by running: `ln -sf ./<full filename of the downloaded region> details.mbtiles`**
 1. Test it:
    1. Connect another device to your IIAB's Wi-Fi (SSID is typically "Internet in a Box")
    1. Browse to http://box/modules/osm-min (occasionally "box" needs to be replaced by "box.lan" or "172.18.96.1")